passy/raspbian-ipv6-router/README.markdown

 For a long time I was under the impression that I'd have to use something like wide-dhcpcv6-client to get a /56 subnet assigned from my ISP.
-In actuality, the had assigned me a static /56 and the timeouts I was seeing in the log weren't an incorrect setup on my end, but simply indicating that they did not even have a server running on their end.
+In actuality, they had assigned me a static /56 and the timeouts I was seeing in the log weren't an incorrect setup on my end, but simply indicating that they did not even have a server running on their end.